Jeffrey Loeffert, DMA

-Facilitates, manages, or directs administrative activities of the organization, including human resources, budget and planning, governance, program development and oversight, support to the CMS Fund, and external relations.
+Facilitates, manages, and directs administrative activities of the organization, including budget and planning, governance, program development and oversight, support to the CMS Fund, and external relations.

-Shannon Devlin has worked in the CMS national office since 1994, including two years as Office Assistant, two years as Receptionist, and the past twenty years as Director of Membership Services.
+Shannon Devlin has worked in the CMS national office since 1994.
+Two years as Office Assistant, two years as Receptionist, and the past twenty-three years as Director of Membership Services.
 She is a graduate of Missoula’s Hellgate High School, and has other work experience in local food service and entertainment businesses.
-Shannon is a dedicated runner, mountain biker, and hiker, and she also enjoys horticulture and her latest role as cat-lady-in-training:
+Shannon is a dedicated runner, mountain biker, and hiker.
+She also enjoys horticulture and her latest role as cat-lady-in-training:

 Information Services Specialist